 My First Little House Books….Of course, can’t have a book basket without Little House:) (Winter Days in the Big Woods, Sugar Snow, Winter on the Farm)

-The Story of Snow- This nonfiction book is a fascinating introduction to the science of snow.
+The Story of Snow: The Science of Winter’s Wonders- This nonfiction book is a fascinating introduction to the science of snow.

 Snowflake Bentley by Martin- Fascinating look at the man who first photographed snowflakes.
 The illustrations garnered the Caldecott medal.